AstroVPK/kali/README.md

 `bash-prompt$ source ./bin/setup.sh`

-in every new terminal that you use `libcarma` in.
+in every new terminal that you use `Kālī` in.
 You may consider adding

 `source <path to kali>/bin/setup.sh`